-- 1. Industrial Process and Fuel-Burning Equipment Visible Emissions.
-The Permittee shall comply with the following: - Do not cause or allow visible emissions, excluding condensed water vapor, emitted from EU ID(s) < insert EU ID numbers > listed in Table < insert Table of Emission Units designation> to reduce visibility through the exhaust effluent by more than 20 percent averaged over any six consecutive minutes.
+1. Industrial Process and Fuel-Burning Equipment Visible Emissions.
+The Permittee shall not cause or allow visible emissions, excluding condensed water vapor, emitted from EU ID(s) <insert EU ID numbers> listed in Table <insert Table of Emission Units designation> to reduce visibility through the exhaust effluent by more than 20 percent averaged over any six consecutive minutes.